GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 - `identifierFormat`: Identifier format to request from IDP
 - `authnRequestBinding`: SAML binding for requesting authentication, only `HTTP-POST` or `HTTP-Redirect` are supported.
 If not provided, the default is `HTTP-Redirect`
 - `issuer`: `entityID` of Passport as SP (eg. `urn:test:example`).
 You can use different values or the same across different added IDPs
 - `cert`: The IDP's public PEM-encoded X.509 certificate used to validate incoming SAML responses.
 Include only the body of the certificate: suppress the `BEGIN CERTIFICATE` and `END CERTIFICATE` lines, any whitespace, and all line breaking characters (new line/carriage return).
+As for example if your remote IDP is another Gluu Server, you need to grab the `idp-signing.crt` from that server.
+Command can be used: `cat /etc/certs/idp-signing.crt | grep -v '^---' | tr -d '\n';`

 !!!
 Note
     Regarding the value of `cert`, if you are using Shibboleth bundled in a Gluu Server instance, visit `https://<remote-gluu-host>/idp/shibboleth` and see the contents of XML tag `KeyDescriptor` where `use="signing"` inside `IDPSSODescriptor` tag.